splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 List charts
 ===========

-Use this chart type to display current data values in a list format.
+Use list charts to display current data values in a list format.
 By default, the name of each value in the chart reflects the name of the plot and any associated analytics.
 To avoid having the raw metric name displayed on the chart, give the plot a meaningful name.

 A list chart can display up to 100 items at a time.